 Inclusion and Equality

 This module focuses on what inclusive education is and on why it is important.
 The main dilemmas and tensions associated with the area are explored both from a historical perspective but also within the contemporary legislative context.
-Current trends and their application in the school environment are examined, and implications for practitioners are considered.
-A range of tasks and activities undertaken in the course of group and independent work help participants develop critical understanding of key principles of practitioner enquiry such as the need to engage in professional dialogue about, systematic reflection on, and evidence-based enhancement of practice in the area of inclusive education in light of inclusion, equality, diversity and social justice theories and research findings.
+Relevant policies and their implementation in the school environment are examined, and implications for practitioners are considered.

-This module aims to promote participants’ understanding of the origins, nature, and implications for learning and teaching of Social, Emotional and Behavioural Difficulties (SEBD).
+This module aims to promote participants’ understanding of the nature, and implications for learning and teaching of Social, Emotional and Mental Health Needs (SEMHN).
 This is achieved through exposure to different theoretical perspectives, and engagement with a range of relevant issues.
-Different support provision approaches are reviewed, and the main features of effective management of SEBD within inclusive learning communities are identified from the research literature.
+Different support provision approaches are reviewed, and the main features of effective management of SEMHN within inclusive learning communities are identified from the research literature.

 Learning on this programme is the outcome of active engagement in the process of reflection on practice and on provided and self-selected readings, with a view to gaining insights that can be used to further the participants’ professional development.

 The outcome of this reflection is expressed through comments posted on each module’s discussion board and through responses to assigned assessment tasks.
 As all these contributions are made through the medium of writing, it is essential that participants in the programme enjoy using this communication medium and have no concerns about the requirement to produce extended pieces of writing.